Taming Enterprise Complexity

 MY ROLE

-UI/UX Lead – converting abstract business, market, and user requirements into manageable product design artifacts.
+UI/UX Lead – providing direction by converting abstract business, market, and user requirements into feasible chunks.

-Super IC – establishing and maintaining a cross-platform design system and pixel-perfect, delightful product design.
+Super IC – establishing and maintaining a cross-platform design system and producing pixel-perfect product design.

 Close collaboration with product management, sales, support, and CSM departments.